Smoothieware/Smoothie-video-tutorials/README.md

 * Using the ESP8826 ( once that is actually implemented )
 * Connecting and using a CHIP or a Raspi
 * Tour of the various extension boards
+* How to protect a board with a fuse